 Off the field, Grich expressed a desire to skydive—though he never did it it—and he was taking flying lessons in the hope of flying solo around the world.
 “Maybe [I’ll] take a long voyage and explore remote areas,” said Grich in August 1974.
 “I’ll need an estate of about $2,000,000,” he said.
 “If I get that, with some wise investments, I should never have to work.
 If I can get a 10 percent return, that would give me $200,000 a year, enough to do almost anything I want. …To get $200,000, I need home runs, RBIs, and a good average.
 I’ve got to be a good offensive player.
 A defensive player won’t make a lot of money.
 I learned that during arbitration last winter.”18 (Grich was able to fulfill his desire to travel, having visited all 50 states and Europe five times, as well as Australia, New Zealand, Scotland, and Ireland.)19

 During the next two seasons with Baltimore, Grich was near his best.
-He finished in the top 10 in the American League in on-base percentage in both 1975 and 1976, and he continued to show a good eye at the plate, finishing third in the league in walks during each year as well.
+He finished in the top 10 in the American League in on-base percentage in both 1975 and 1976 (as he had the previous two seasons), and he continued to show a good eye at the plate, finishing third in the league in walks during each year as well.
 He did, however, get caught looking on a third strike on June 1, 1975, to become the final out in Nolan Ryan’s fourth no-hitter.